© Crown copyright 2021

-If the trustee decides they won’t be claiming the vehicle they will give notice to you and the finance company.
+If the trustee decides they will not be claiming the vehicle, they will give notice to you and the finance company.

 The finance company may decide to take back the vehicle when you become bankrupt.
 It may let another person take over your agreement if your payments are up to date.
 If someone else has already made payments for you, they’ll become a creditor in your bankruptcy.